Financial-Times/origami-website/_manifests/origami-json.md

 	</tr>
 </table>

 Expects keywords related to the project to help discover it in the registry.
-These **should** be stored as an array.
-These **may** be stored as a comma-separated string.

 <pre><code class="o-syntax-highlight--json">{
 	"keywords": ["table", "rows", "columns"]